Bui-Christopher/CodingPractice/README.md

 # cPlusPlus
-Learning how to code in C++ through projects, guides, and classes.
+Learning how to code through projects, guides, and classes.

 The following are included: